-Welcome to the Electronics and Communication Engineering Department in the School of Engineering, Presidency University, Bengaluru.
+Welcome to Electronics and Communication Engineering Department, School of Engineering, Presidency University, Bengaluru.

 The department is dedicated to the teaching and research activities in the areas of Electronics and Communication Engineering.
 The department educates students to take up challenging jobs in a wide range of industries and engage themselves in research and development activities for the good of society.

 Courses offered by the department cater to learning needs from the basics to the advanced level.
 The department offers a variety of discipline electives and covers most of the modern technologies.
 The state-of-the-art laboratories provide hands-on experiences and support research activities.

 Electronics and Communication Engineering’s graduates of Presidency University, will be able to:

 - Direct and coordinate activities concerned with manufacture, construction, installation, maintenance, operation and modification of electronic equipment, products, and systems.

 - Design and develop components, products and systems in telecommunications, aerospace guidance and propulsion control, acoustics, instruments and controls for domestic, industrial, commercial, and military applications.